draw vs fade golf

 Both fade and draw effects exist in opposite conditions.
 Similar to fade, it’s also not easy to hit a draw.

-Therefore, I’ve suggested the simple methods I have used to achieve efficiency and consistency with my draws.
+Therefore, I’ve suggested the simple methods I have used to achieve efficiency and consistency with my draw.

 1. Close Your Stance